BoullouzHamza/TextMining/README.md

 The table below lists the datasets, the YouTube video ID, the amount of samples in each class and the total number of samples per dataset.

-Dataset --- YouTube ID -- # Spam - # Ham - Total.
+Dataset --- YouTube ID -- # Spam - # Ham - Total /n
 Psy ------- 9bZkp7q19f0 --- 175 --- 175 --- 350
 KatyPerry - CevxZvSJLk8 --- 175 --- 175 --- 350
 LMFAO ----- KQ6zr6kCPj8 --- 236 --- 202 --- 438